Our

 Our first taste of emancipation came amidst massive civil rights movements nationally and abroad.
 Leaders of the disability community began to realize that our human rights and civil liberties would come only as we fought for them.
 With most state-run institutions closed, people with significant disabilities became more visible, and more audible, too.
 But society’s unwelcoming attitude did not change.
 The private medical industry quickly appropriated the responsibilities of formerly state-run institutions.

-Founded in 1982 by June Roberts, Self-Initiated Living Options, Inc. believes were tied to the nationwide Independent Living Movement which asserts that people with disabilities have the same rights and responsibilities, needs and desires, as their non-disabled peers.
-June took her vision and with the help, of, Frank Krotschinsky, Roy Probeyahn, Anne Pavlak, and current Board President Mary Ann Sciacca, and others and with the support of such notable individuals such as State Senators Caesar Trunzo and Kenneth LaValle she opened SILO in order to provide needed resources for the disabled population.
+Founded in 1982 by June Roberts, Self-Initiated Living Options, Inc. believes we are tied to the nationwide Independent Living Movement which asserts that people with disabilities have the same rights and responsibilities, needs and desires, as their non-disabled peers.
+With the help of Frank Krotschinsky, Roy Probeyahn, Anne Pavlak, and current Board President, Mary Ann Sciacca, and others, with the support of such notable individuals such as State Senators Caesar Trunzo and Kenneth LaValle, June took her vision and opened SILO in order to provide needed resources for the disabled population.

 SILO employees and other Independent Living activists carried out some of the most daring protests in American civil rights history, including the longest occupation of a Federal building in history, which led to the release of the regulations banning discrimination against people with disabilities in federally funded programs.
 As Independent Living philosophy took hold nationally and the Disability Rights Movement gained acceptance and political influence, a grassroots movement for a comprehensive disability rights law (the ADA) was implemented.